clairewild/Chimes/docs/README.md

 [wireframe]: ./wireframe.png

-Design Ideas:
-- Grid squares only visible on hover?
-- Colors: turquoise/blue, or orange/red

 ## Architecture and Technologies

-- Vanilla JavaScript
+- React
 - Canvas
-- CreateJS (including SoundJS, TweenJS, and EaselJS)
+- Konva library
+- HTML audio elements
 - Webpack

 This project will be structured with a webpack entry file, an index.html file, and the following scripts: